boyboi86/API_basic_random/README.md

 You can see a list of users with the number of post they have made.

+There is character count handle at bottom right hand corner, when you create new post.
+To keep track of number of characters typed.

 Give it a try here [Heroku](https://glacial-cove-64389.herokuapp.com)

+##When you are NOT authenticated

+You can see all other individual posts.
+(Assuming if you know their user IDs)

 ## Note